 Hey there!
-Ever stumbled upon a word or phrase and wondered, “What’s the opposite of this?”
-If you’re thinking about “occurrence” — which means something happening or taking place — then you’re in the right place.
-Today, I’ll walk you through everything you need to know about finding the opposite of “occurrence,” why it matters, and how to use it correctly.
+Have you ever come across a word or phrase and thought, “What’s the opposite of this?
+If you’re considering “occurrence” — something happening or taking place — then you came to the right place.
+Today I want to discuss everything there is to know about finding the antonym for “occurrence,” why it matters, when you should use it and how it is used properly.
 So, let’s dive in!

 What Is the Opposite of Occurrence?

-When we talk about occurrence, we refer to an event or something that happens.
-Its opposite, logically, would be an event that does not happen or something that fails to occur.
+When we say systematic occurrence, we are talking about an event or something that takes place.
+The logical negation, of course, would be an event that does not occur, or something that fails to happen.

 Key Definitions and Clarifications